 This relation implies a constraint between the possible results in disappearance and appearance experiments.
-Consequently it is not trivial to find a consistent description to all the SBL anomalies.
-Over the years, different groups have performed a variety of such global analysis leading to quantitative different conclusions on the statistical quality of the global fit (see for example [203-208], see also Refs.
-[209, 210] for recent reviews on the subject).
-Generically the results of the global analysis show that there is significant tension between groups of different data sets - in particular between appearance and disappearance results - and Eq.(14.89) makes it difficult to obtain a good global fit as illustrated in the right panel in Fig.14.10 taken from Ref.
-[203] which concluded that 3+1 scenario is excluded at $4.7\sigma$ level.
+Consequently, it is not trivial to find a consistent description to all the SBL anomalies.
+Over the years, different groups have performed a variety of such global analyses leading to different quantitative conclusions on the statistical quality of the global fit (see for example [203-208], see also Refs.
+[209,210] for recent reviews on the subject).
+Generically, the results of the global analysis show that there is significant tension between groups of different data sets - in particular between appearance and disappearance results - and Eq.(14.89) makes it difficult to obtain a good global fit as illustrated in the right panel in Fig.14.10 taken from Ref.
+[203] which concluded that 3+1 scenario is excluded at 4.7σ level.

 A straightforward question to ask is whether the situation improves if more neutrino states at the eV scale are introduced.
-Simplest extension is the introduction of 2 states with eV scale mass splittings, $\nu_4$ and $\nu_5$ .
-The ordering of the states can be such that $\Delta m{41}^2$ and $\Delta m{51}^2$ are both positive ("3+2") or one of them is negative ("1+3+1").
-From the point of view of the description of the data the most important new qualitative feature in that now non-zero CP violation at $E/L \sim eV^2$ is possibly observable [206, 211-213].
-This allows some additional freedom in fitting neutrino versus anti-neutrino data from LSND and MiniBooNE together.
-However, it still holds that a nonzero $\nu{\mu} \rightarrow \nu{e}$ appearance at SBL necessarily predicts SBL disappearance for both $\nu{e}$ and $\nu{\mu}$ .
-So, generically, the tension between appearance and disappearance results remains, thought differences in the methodology of statistical quantification of the degree of agreement/disagreement in these scenarios can lead to different conclusions on whether they can provide a successful description of all the data [203, 209, 210].
-Cosmological observations can provide complementary information on the number of relativistic neutrino states in thermal equilibrium in the early Universe and on the sum of their masses which sets further constrains on light sterile neutrino scenarios (see Section 26, Neutrinos in cosmology).
+The simplest extension is the introduction of 2 states with eV scale mass splittings, ν_4 and ν_5 .
+The ordering of the states can be such that Δm{41}^2 and Δm{51}^2 are both positive ("3+2"), or one of them is negative ("1+3+1").
+From the point of view of the description of the data, the most important new qualitative feature is that now, non-zero CP violation at $E/L \sim eV^2$ is possibly observable [206, 211-213].
+This allows some additional freedom in fitting neutrino versus antineutrino data from LSND and MiniBooNE together.
+However, it still holds that a nonzero $\nu{\mu} \rightarrow \nu{e}$ appearance at SBL necessarily predicts SBL disappearance for both ν{e} and ν{μ} .
+So, generically, the tension between appearance and disappearance results remains, though differences in the methodology of statistical quantification of the degree of agreement/disagreement in these scenarios can lead to different conclusions on whether they can provide a successful description of all the data [203,209,210].
+Cosmological observations can provide complementary information on the number of relativistic neutrino states in thermal equilibrium in the early Universe and on the sum of their masses, which sets further constraints on light sterile neutrino scenarios (see Chapter 26 of this Review, "Neutrinos in cosmology").

-14.9 Laboratory Probes of $\nu$ Mass Scale and its Nature
+14.9 Laboratory Probes of ν Mass Scale and its Nature

-As described in Secs.14.4 and 14.5 neutrino flavour oscillations in vacuum and flavour transitions in matter only depend on the differences between the neutrino masses-squared, $\Delta m{ij}^2$ , and on the mixing matrix elements, $U{ij}$ .
-But they are insensitive to the absolute mass scale for the neutrinos, $m_i$ .
+As described in Secs.14.4 and 14.5, neutrino flavour oscillations in vacuum and flavour transitions in matter only depend on the differences between the neutrino masses-squared, Δm{ij}^2 , and on the mixing matrix elements, U{ij} .
+However, they are insensitive to the absolute mass scale for the neutrinos, m_i .
 They also give us no information on whether they are Dirac or Majorana particles.

-Clearly the observation of flavour oscillations imply a lower bound on the mass of the heavier neutrino in $\Delta m{ij}^2$ , $|m_i| \ge \sqrt{\Delta m{ij}^2}$ for $\Delta m{ij}^2 > 0$ .
-But there is no upper bound on $m_i$ .
-In particular, oscillation results allow neutrino spectrum to be approximately degenerate at a mass scale that is much higher than the $\sqrt{\Delta m{ij}^2}$ that they determine.
-Information of the mass scale of the neutrino is provided by other type of experiments.
-In here we briefly summarize the most sensitive laboratory probes of the neutrino mass scale and on whether they are Dirac or Majorana particles.
-Cosmological observations provide, albeit indirectly, complementary information on the neutrino mass scale as it is reviewed in Section 26, Neutrinos in cosmology.
+Clearly, the observation of flavour oscillations implies a lower bound on the mass of the heavier neutrino in Δm{ij}^2 , $|m_i| \geq \sqrt{\Delta m{ij}^2}$ for $\Delta m{ij}^2 > 0$.
+However, there is no upper bound on m_i .
+In particular, oscillation results allow the neutrino spectrum to be approximately degenerate at a mass scale that is much higher than the $\sqrt{\Delta m{ij}^2}$ that they determine.
+Information of the mass scale of the neutrino is provided by other types of experiments.
+Here we briefly summarize the most sensitive laboratory probes of the neutrino mass scale and on whether they are Dirac or Majorana particles.
+Cosmological observations provide, albeit indirectly, complementary information on the neutrino mass scale as it is reviewed in Chapter 26 of this Review, "Neutrinos in cosmology".